Eden, North Carolina: Government

 The City of Eden operates under an Council/Manager form type of government.
 Elected officials include the mayor, elected at-large, and seven council members.
 The Mayor and City Council serve for a term of Four years.
 The Mayor is the presiding officer and does not vote if the vote is tied.
-The Eden City Council meets monthly on the 1st Monday.
+The Eden City Council meets on the third Tuesday of every month.

 On November 12, 2017, Neville Hall took the office of mayor.